hasura/graphql-engine/docs/graphql/manual/deployment/production-checklist.rst

 ``pg_dump`` and ``config`` APIs. ``health`` and ``version`` APIs are public and cannot be disabled.

-Read more at :ref:`api-reference`.
+Read more about all the API types at the :ref:`API reference <api-reference>`.

 .. note::

    If you're using ``cli-migrations`` image, prior to ``v1.0.0-beta.8``, setting enabled APIs to only ``graphql`` can cause the migration apply step to fail.
    Please update to the latest version if you're facing this issue.
-   ``graphql`` can cause the mi

-Disable Console
+Disable console
 ---------------

 It is recommended that you disable the console on production deployments.
-Also, when you disable Metadata APIs, console will stop working.
+Also, when you disable the metadata API, console will stop working.

 .. code-block:: bash